Lately people have been asking me what gifts they should bring back

 collector's item since the Olympics ended up going

 to Atlanta that year.
-You can get this model and
+You can get

 Shop at 107 Adrianou street

 on the corner where Hill and